andreas-schoch/dominoscript/readme.md

 #### `STROUT`
 <img src="assets/horizontal/5-3.png" alt="Domino" width="128">

 Pops numbers (representing Unicode char codes) from the stack until it encounters a null terminator (number 0).
 It will then output the string to stdout.

+<ins>**There is one special case:**</ins> If the parser encounters the `Unit Separator` (ascii 31), it stringifies the <ins>next</ins> number instead of treating it as a unicode char code.
+This is very useful to generate ANSI escape sequences like `\x1b[15;20H[-]` which tells the terminal to draw `[-]` at row 15 and column 20.
+Without the `Unit Separator` you would have to push the char code for 1, 5 and 2, 0 individually.
+This is a pain if you are dealing with dynamic numbers.
+The [example_023](./examples/023_input_controls_advanced.md) uses this to construct such an escape sequence.

 #### `KEY`
 <img src="assets/horizontal/5-4.png" alt="Domino" width="128">